 The General Church president and his counselors (elected by the general priesthood) are members of the Quorum of Twelve Apostles.
 These three, form the General Church Presidency and work in harmony with the entire Quorum of Twelve to carry out their leadership functions for the entire Church.
 Currently and historically, Church policy and practices involve the apostles in all levels of Church government functions.

-In addition, the apostles of The Church are also responsible for the Priesthood - selecting and training elders, doing missionary work while also engaging the Evangelists and their domestic and world-wide missionary outreach.
+In addition, the apostles of The Church are also responsible for the Priesthood - selecting and training elders, doing missionary work while also engaging the Evangelists and their domestic and worldwide missionary outreach.
 They are also called upon to investigate and resolve problems by advising and guiding regions, monitoring and evaluating Church progress toward goals.
-The functions of the Quorum of Twelve are manifold and varied, but the essence of their functions are to serve the Priesthood and membership of The Church.
+The functions of the Quorum of Twelve are manifold and varied, but the essence of their functions is to serve the Priesthood and membership of The Church.

 Message from the Apostles